-- The first scene of Act 2 is similar to the wolves scene in Act 1.
+- The first scene of Act 2 is similar to the wolves scene in Act 1 and the example shown in the pre-show welcome.
 Again flashing lights, loud noises and projections are used to create a scary scene.
 The Beast also roars loudly. - Part way through the musical number 'Human Again' the Beast yells 'Oh yes!', after this line the orchestra gets much louder. - When the townspeople arrive at Belle's cottage, Gaston grabs a pitchfork and 'The Mob Song' begins.
 The orchestra gets very loud, and pitchforks and fire are used on stage.
 Lights flash to create 'lightning' and rain, and loud thunder noises are made. - When Gaston bangs on the castle's front door, loud noises are made. - When Gaston and the Beast fight, lights flash and stage violence takes place with loud sound effects.
 A prop knife is used.
-Significant strobe lighting flashes at the audience. - After Belle sings to an injured Beast, lights start to twinkle, and strong strobe lighting flashes at the audience. - After Chip reunites with Mrs Potts the ensemble enter the stage the vocals and orchestra can be quite loud.
+Strobe lighting flashes at the audience. - After Belle sings to an injured Beast, lights start to twinkle, and strobe lighting flashes at the audience. - After Chip reunites with Mrs Potts the ensemble enter the stage the vocals and orchestra can be quite loud.
 The audience around you may start to applaud loudly.